francescomari/metrics-generator/README.md

 ## CLI

-Metrics Generator accepts flags to initialize the rate of the simulated request, the maximum request duration and the percentage of requests that will result in an error.
+Metrics Generator accepts flags to initialize the minimum and maximum request duration and the percentage of requests that will result in an error.
 Use the `-help` flag to see the command's help.

 ## API

-Metrics Generator exposes a minimal API for reporting its health and for changing at runtime the behaviour around the simulated requests.
+Metrics Generator exposes a minimal API for reporting its health and for changing at runtime the behaviour of the simulated requests.

 ```
 GET /-/health